Thai culture customs

 Smiling, Thai is one of the most welcoming people in the world.
 But there are numbers things to avoid

 Respect the monarchy and Buddhism

-Duck down if you pass between two persons engaged in conversation.
+Duck down if you pass between two persons.

 Throwing things, money in direction of someone is rude.